Eliav2/react-responsive-overflow-list/README.md

 - Customizable overflow element; ships with a lightweight default
 - Multi-row support (via `maxRows`)
 - Handles uneven widths, including a single ultra-wide item
-- TypeScript types; zero runtime deps (React as peers)
+- TypeScript types; zero runtime deps (React as peer)
 - SSR-friendly: measurement runs on the client
+- No implicit wrappers around your items. (layout behaves as you expect)

 ## Install